apigee/devrel/labs/idp-okta-integration/README.md

 2. Apigee will redirect to Okta to generate an authorization code.
 Log in using the Okta credentials for the user created earlier.

 ![Okta Auth](assets/okta-auth-code-login.png)

-3. After successful authentication, Okta redirects to the Apigee callback URL (/v1/oauth20/callback), which controls the incoming query parameters, generate an authorization code (using the same value as the one provided by Okta) and performs a redirection on the client app redirect_uri (here https://httpbin.org/get) providing the authorization_code and initial state parameters.
+3. After successful authentication, Okta redirects to the Apigee callback URL (/v1/oauth20/callback), which controls the incoming query parameters, generate an authorization code (using the same value as the one provided by Okta) and performs a redirection on the client app redirect_uri `https://httpbin.org/get` providing the authorization_code and initial state parameters.
 - In a real-world scenario, the redirection would be back to the client application and it would parse Okta's response to capture the authorization code

 ![Okta auth code](assets/okta-auth-code-response.png)